 Global Poker runs a lot of online poker tournaments.
 If there isn’t a new one starting, there likely will be in five or 10 minutes.
 The site has freerolls where you can win free Sweeps Coins and daily and weekly events with guaranteed Sweeps Coin prize pools.

 The biggest of the bunch is the Sunday Scrimmage, a weekly hold’em tournament featuring a prize pool of 50,000 Sweeps Coins.

 The most popular tournament formats are all there.
 Plus, you’ll find seasonal tournament series where trophies and millions in guaranteed Sweeps Coin prize pools are up for grabs.
 This includes Global’s annual GOAT series, Summer Series and Bounty Series, with past guaranteed prize pools of up to 1.1 million in Sweeps Coins.

-While you may see advertisements online for offshore online poker sites in Iowa, you should be aware that your money isn’t safe with these operators.
-These sites aren’t regulated under federal laws, and could close overnight, taking your money with them.
+While you may see advertisements online for offshore online poker sites in Iowa, you should know that your money isn’t safe with these operators.
+These sites aren’t regulated under federal laws and could close overnight, taking your money with them.
 Should that ever happen, you’ll have no legal recourse.

 Regulation guarantees that your money is protected by state and federal laws.
 State regulation would make a significant difference for online poker players in Iowa.
-Until it comes, you’re much better off playing at a site, such as Global Poker, which operate under recognized US laws.
+Until it comes, you’re much better off playing at a site, such as Global Poker, which operates under-recognized US laws.